 Topwater fishing is super fun, no matter what lure you use.
 Watching a bass jump out of the water and demolish a lure is exhilarating.
 Keep the popper in mind for those early summer mornings.

-There you have it!
-That is some of the best bait for bass in the summer.
+Throughout the year, bass eat a whole assortment of things.
+This list I made from experience and what is the most successful for me in the summer.
 When the days are hot, and the bass aren’t wanting to move a whole lot, you need to mix it up.
 These lures allow you to do that.
 Remember to take advantage of the cool mornings and sunsets when bass are more likely to feed.
 This allows the lures to really put in work and deliver results.
 Good luck, and happy summer bass fishing!